StarkCompression/Signalforge-RCGUM/RCGUM-Whitepaper/README.md

 ## Falsifiability

-RCGUM is a non-metaphorical, testable symbolic unification engine.
-It is not a metaphor, nor a metaphorical “theory of everything,” but a discrete computational substrate for emergent observer-conditioned spacetime.
+RCGUM is not a metaphor, nor a metaphysical conjecture.
+It is a discrete symbolic substrate for reality generation — capable of simulation, prediction, and computational verification.
 	•	Empirical claims are explicitly forecasted.
 	•	Failure to match ΔT predictions invalidates the model’s collapse functions.
 	•	Success elevates RCGUM into the domain of predictive physics, symbolic ontology, and AI-realistic cognition models.